MSc in Management

 Prerequisites | Mentor-Mentee assignment

-- At the end of the spring semester preceding the Industry Excellence Program, eligible students (with grade point average of 80% and higher) will be invited to participate.
+- At the end of the spring semester preceding the Industry Excellence Program, eligible students (with grade point average of 90% and higher) will be invited to apply.
+However, eligibility does not result in entitlement.

 - First, students are asked to express their field of interest.
 The deadline for application is mid-July of the respective year.